rabeehcv/Spring-Boot/Notes.md

 The method returns a simple string, which will be converted to JSON and sent as the response body.

+- @Autowired - to get instance of the class.
+- @Repository - specialization of @Component annotation and is used to indicate that the class provides mechanicsm for storage, retrieval, update, delete and search operation on objects.
+- @Entity -  to map domain objects to relational database tables.
+- @Service - to mark a class as a service provider, in which the class will provide business functionalities.

 ### Steps to follow

 1. Go to Spring Initializr